 get updates on research, new findings and more.

-Levin’s findings, which he termed as Biotensegrity changes the way we look at how the body is structured, and what really keeps it together.
-The skeleton is not, as previously thought, the hanger on which everything depends.
-The skeleton is rather the numb brace that keeps apart the fascia layers and stabilizes the connective tissue structures, like Needle Tower in the picture above.
+Firstly, Levin’s findings, which he termed as Biotensegrity, changes the way we look at how the body is structured, and what keeps it together.
+The skeleton is not, as previously thought, the hanger on which everything depends, for instance.
+The skeleton’s numb brace that keeps apart from the fascia layers and stabilizes the connective tissue structures, like Needle Tower in the picture above.

-The body is not as static as the tower in the picture.
-This is because the body’s wires, the Fascia, are not two, five or ten in number, but many many more.
-Some are stretched and some are lax and they tense and relax at every movement.
+For example the body is not as static as the tower in the picture.
+This is because the body wires, the Fascia, are not two, five or ten in number, but many many more.
+Some stretched, and some are lax, and they tense and relax at every movement.

-You could describe it as the skeleton floating freely in the Fascia.
-If the soft tissue is crooked, the skeleton will be crooked.
-If we work to restore and maintain the soft parts, muscles and connective tissue, we may keep a light free state of being, where the skeleton floats freely inside these complex structures.
+You could describe it as the skeleton floating freely in the Fascia however, If the soft tissue is crooked, as a result the skeleton will be bent.
+If we work to restore and maintain delicate parts, muscles, and connective tissue, we help skeleton float freely inside complex structures.

 The latest discoveries in anatomy are that it is the Fascia, the extensive system without beginning or end, which makes both humans and animals capable of strong pressure from gravity.